- Connect the Solo to power and to your network.

 - Check the Override Resolution checkbox and choose an appropriate resolution.

-- Check the Bit rate (Kbps) checkbox.
+- Check the Bit rate (Kbps) checkbox if available.
 We recommend a bit rate of at least 2000, but 3500 is recommended.
 Check your upload bandwidth from the streaming location to gauge an appropriate bit rate.

 - Click Submit.